eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/installation.rst

       Preparing installation files ...
       Installing ...

-   Then a small Matlab window appears and after a while it closes and prints:
+   Then a small Matlab window appears and after a while it closes and prints on
+   prompt:

    .. code-block:: bash